artsy/artsy.github.io/_posts/2020-09-29-becoming-mobile-first-at-artsy.markdown

 product debt paid off, Artsy has evolved past the need for a dedicated Mobile Experience team.
 It's bittersweet, but I'm proud to say that the new Collector Experience team is about to be born.
 Our team will continue to own the mobile platform, including its holistic user experience and day-to-day developer experience, but we'll have an expanded mandate.
-We will now be helping collectors across Artsy's different canvasses have a best-in-class experience.
+That mandate includes a cross-platform Artsy app that will work for collectors on Android as well as iOS.

 The Mobile Experience team has grown, too.
 Since we started last year with just a few engineers and limited product support, we now boast a full roster of engineers and product support.
 I want to thank everyone on the team,
 currently: David, Sam, Brian, Mike, Brittney, Pavlos, and Mounir.
 You have made the past year an incredibly rewarding experience for me as I learn the ropes of technical leadership.
-I'm so proud of what we've built together and I'm excited for what we're going to do next.
+I'm so proud of what we've built together and I'm excited for what the new Collector Experience team is going to do next!